-Call us on to start planning your holiday to Hotel Alyeska or take a look at our itineraries to Alaska
+To start planning your holiday to Hotel Alyeska

 Surrounded by untouched Alaskan wilderness, The Hotel Alyeska sits within a family-friendly mountain resort where outdoor adventures can be found in abundance.
 Enjoy hiking, biking, flight-seeing, kayaking and fishing within this pristine environment.

 The lush valley that surrounds The Hotel Alyeska is enveloped by snow-capped mountains, glaciers and tapers off to views of the ocean, inviting adventures in every direction on land, by sea and up in the air.
 A perfect introduction to Alaska for families, Alyeska Resort offers cosy accommodation, endless excursions and a number of dining options and other facilities to cater to every need.